-By lifting heavier weights for a fewer reps, which calls for a shorter workout, actually builds more muscle than a longer workout using lighter weights.
-The more muscle mass you have, the faster your metabolism.
+Lifting heavier weights for a fewer reps, which calls for a shorter workout, actually builds more muscle than a longer workout using lighter weights.
+The more muscle mass you have, the faster your metabolism will be.
 You'll burn more fat even when you're not working out, because muscle burns more than fat.

 Health and Safety